IOS 14: Car keys

 Car keys allow an iPhone to act as a virtual car key using NFC technology with compatible cars.
 The first compatible car showcased by Apple at the WWDC 2020 was the 2021 BMW 5 Series.
 Keys are accessible from the Wallet app.
 Keys may be shared; sharing may be temporary or given restrictions.
 In the event the iPhone is out of battery, car keys can still be accessed via the power reserve of the iPhone for about five hours.
 Car keys require an iPhone released in 2018 or later.

 Home screen

-Unlike previous versions, in which icons on the home screen were rearranged in order and corresponded directly to apps, users may add app icons and newly-introduced app widgets; pages may be added or deleted at will.
+Unlike previous versions, in which icons on the home screen were rearranged in order and corresponded directly to apps, users may add app icons and newly introduced app widgets; pages may be added or deleted at will.
 This allows users to hide infrequently used apps and avoid clutter.

 Widgets

-To the left of the first page, the Today View is replaced by a scrollable widget UI.
-Widgets may be placed on the home screen to sit amongst app icons; they may be resized to two-by-two, horizontal two-by-four, or four-by-four icons.
+To the left of the first page, the widgets are redesigned and made customizable.
+They may be placed on the home screen to sit amongst app icons; they may be resized to two-by-two, horizontal two-by-four, or four-by-four icons.
 Widgets of the same size may be stacked over each other and swiped between for convenience; a Smart Stack may be placed which automatically shows the most relevant widget to the user based on the time of day.